Lynn Roethke

-Lynn Joyce Roethke (born June 22, 1961) is an American female judoka competitor.
+Lynn Joyce Roethke (born June 22, 1961) is an American female judoka.
 Among her most notable accomplishments, Lynn is a two-time Olympic athlete, a Pan American gold medalist, and World Champion Silver medalist.
 She was the first female to be inducted to the Black Belt Hall of Fame and voted as Olympic Athlete of the Year.
 She competed in the −61 kg division for most of her competitive career (early 1980s – late 1990s).

 Olympics

 Roethke is a two-time US Olympic competitor for judo.
 Lynn competed in the 1988 Summer Olympic Games in Seoul, Korea where she would win the silver medal in the -61 kg (134 lbs) division.
 This would make her the first American woman to compete in the finals (the gold was won by Diane Bell of GBR).
 During these Olympics, women's judo was a demonstration sport, therefore did not count towards the USA's total medal count.
 Lynn was also a member of the Olympic team at the 1992 Summer Olympics in Barcelona, Spain.
 Lynn is also a Pan American Games Champion in Sambo.